 Tip: The best time of day to capture the ambiance ( and the best photos) is at sunset.
 Get up on one of the roof terraces next to Cafe de France and have a mint tea while witnessing how the food stalls are set up and the whole square appears to wake up among the hawking of the sellers, the call to prayer and the fumes rising in the air above it.
 Then, get right in the middle of it and nibble on local street food from the stalls and stay on to watch the local entertainment.

-Food stall hop Mandy and Abdou tasting dishes you typically won’t enjoy in a riad.
+Do you want to eat where locals eat and taste dishes you typically won’t enjoy in a riad ?
 Tuck in to a slow-cooked tanjia prepared with preserved lemons and spices and cooked underground.
 Slurp harira with a side of sweet treat chebakya at a locals-only soup stand.
 Don’t miss out on some of the best zaalouk in the square, best paired with fresh calamari while watching the world go by from one of the busiest food stalls.
 In between take in a belly dancing show, some storytelling and perhaps an astrological reading or test your patience alongside locals young and old fishing for a cola.
-Along the way, 7 year resident Mandy will share her tips to Marrakech including where to dine for a special occasion and of course, where to shop.
+Along the way, your hostess will share her tips to Marrakech including where to dine for a special occasion and of course, where to shop.
 At the end of the night with bellies full, guests are accompanied to their riad.
 From 80 euros per person.

 or fill in

-© Sun Trails 2017.
+© Sun Trails.
 All rights reserved.
 No part of this article may be reproduced, distributed, or transmitted in any form, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher.